cdot/SVGcut/README.md

 + Pocket - the default, will carve out the interior of your selected paths
 + Inside - will cut around the inside of the selected paths
 + Outside - will cut around the outside of the selected paths
-+ Engrave - the tool will follow the selected paths
++ Engrave - the tool will follow the selected paths (basically what a pen plotter does)
++ Groove - the tool will cut a V-shaped groove of the requested width with a tapered bit.
+The depth of the groove is dictated by the angle of the cutter head

 The Toolpaths display will change to what has been selected for the operation.